ratemykol/cursor/replit.md

 - June 21, 2025.
 Cleaned database by removing all users except admin and deleting all 134 reviews for fresh platform state
 - June 21, 2025.
 Updated Render deployment configuration to use 'free' PostgreSQL plan instead of deprecated 'starter' plan for compatibility
 - June 21, 2025.
 Created comprehensive cloud deployment documentation with hosting instructions, deployment checklist, and multi-platform configuration guides
+- June 21, 2025.
+Fixed Render deployment build errors by updating render.yaml to use npx commands and correct production server file path
 ```

 ## User Preferences